jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 A collection of posts from the Freakonomics blog strung together into a greater narrative.
 A nice mix of incentive schemes, economic ramblings, and musings on irrational behavior.

+## Grit - Angela Duckworth

+This book became the focus of a great deal of argument on my Twitter timeline at one point so I thought I'd check it out.
+Duckworth's research attempts to measure people's level of grittiness.
+An interesting body of work, but I think a reading of the the Musk and Bezos biographies teaches the same lesson while being a little more fun.

 # Misc.
 Applied Statistics

+## The Book: Playing the Percentages in Baseball - Tango, Lichtman and Dolphin

+I was lucky enough to work with Tango while working as a statistician at MLB.
+This book is essentially the bible for a modern-day sabermetrician, answering baseball's most fundamental strategic questions with cold hard data.

 ## Superforecasting: the Art and Science of Prediction — Phillip Tetlock